nobitagit/blog/_posts/2020-11-06-Should-my-team-really-do-code-reviews.md

 title: Should my small team really, really, really do code reviews?
 ---

-While nearly everyone on paper agrees that code reviews are "a good thing" <sup>tm</sup> and everyone should do them, the reality often tells a different story.
+While nearly everyone on paper agrees that code reviews are "a good thing" and everyone should do them, the reality often tells a different story.
 Big teams and companies all pretty much have a code review process in place.
 On the other hand, small startups often skip this step, especially at the early stages of their life.

+---

-If you're short of time feel free to skip at the last section and get a quick list of to-dos.
+**Note**: If you're short of time feel free to skip at the last section and get a quick list of to-dos.
 (And by the way, the answer to the question in the title is **yes**)

+---

-## Why you shouldn't do code reviews
+## When you shouldn't do code reviews

-Or rather, why people justify their team skipping reviews.
+Or rather, how people justify their team skipping reviews.

 - Code reviews slow us down
 - We're all senior developers, we trust each other